dantheman454/habit_app/docs/mindmap/README.md

 - Ops/Assistant: MCP tools and operation processor in `apps/server/operations/*`; assistant pipeline in `apps/server/llm/*`.
 - Quick start: see repo root `README.md`.

-### Active Migration
+### Migration Status

-- Migration complete: Tasks are all-day; events retain times.
-See `../migration_remove_task_time.md` for historical steps.
+- **Migration Complete**: Tasks are all-day; events retain times.
+The `time_of_day` field has been completely removed from the database schema and all server code.

-#### Migration Progress (current)
+- **Current State**:
+  - Database schema: Tasks table has no time fields (all-day only)
+  - Events table retains `start_time` and `end_time` fields

-- Server behavior aligned to all-day tasks (non-breaking):
+  - Server behavior: Tasks are treated as all-day items throughout the system
-  - `routes/schedule.js`: Sort events by `startTime`; always place tasks after events for the same date.
-  - `routes/search.js`: Ignore task time-of-day in scoring/sorting; only boost events with `startTime`.
-  - `database/DbService.js`: `listTasks()` no longer orders by `time_of_day`.
+  - Client model: Flutter `Task` class supports both tasks and events via unified interface
-- Validation: Full server test suite passes after these changes.
+- **Validation**: Full server test suite passes with all-day task implementation.
-- Next (breaking, to be done on a branch):
-  - Drop `time_of_day` from schema + remove `timeOfDay` from DbService create/update/map.
-  - Remove `timeOfDay` from task routes, operation schemas/executors, assistant LLM context/prompts.
-  - Update seed scripts; then client (Flutter) model/UI; adjust tests; grep gate.

 ### System overview